Chainsoft-official/NotCoinBot/README.md

 # NotCoin Bot

 NotCoin Bot is a powerful and interactive AirDrop cryptocurrency bot that allows users to collect points by playing a game and clicking on a coin.
 Additionally, users can earn more points through referrals and completing daily activities within the bot.
-This bot is built using HTML, CSS, JavaScript, and PHP and includes a comprehensive admin panel for managing users, activities, and other functionalities.
+This bot is built using HTML, CSS, JavaScript and includes a comprehensive admin panel for managing users, activities, and other functionalities.

 ## Features
 - **Interactive Game**: Users can collect points by clicking on a coin in a fun and engaging game.